 Our headquarters are located in leased office space at One Liberty Plaza, 165 Broadway, New York, NY 10006.
 We also lease space for our offices in the U.S., Canada, Europe, Asia and Australia.
-We consider the current arrangements to be sufficient for our present needs, and we are in the process of terminating or subleasing office space that we no longer need, subsequent to the consolidations in staff and technology following the Acquisition of KCG and ITG Acquisition.
+We are in the process of terminating or subleasing office space that we no longer need, subsequent to the consolidations in staff and technology following the Acquisition of KCG and ITG Acquisition.